SymfonyCasts/symfony5/sfcasts/ep5-security/question-relation.md

 # Making Questions owned by Users

 Our site has users and these questions are created by those users.
-So in the database, each `Question` neeeds to be related to the `User` that created it via a Doctrine relationship.
+So in the database, each `Question` needs to be related to the `User` that created it via a Doctrine relationship.
 Right now, if you open `src/Entity/Question.php`, that is *not* the case.
 There's nothing that relates this back to the `User` that created it.
 Time to fix that.
 We'll need this so we can properly talk about voters!